Home

 The U.S. began releasing coins for general circulation in 1793, but only copper half cents and cents were struck that year.
 Why were no silver or gold coins issued?

 Through the urging of Secretary of State Thomas Jefferson and President George Washington, Congress on March 3, 1794, reduced the bond of the Assayer to $1000 and the Chief Coiner to $5000.
-Soon thereafter, silver coinage started rolling off the presses at the first U.S. Mint.
+Both Cox and Voigt were then able to post the requisite bonds, and soon thereafter, silver coinage started rolling off the presses at the first U.S. Mint.

 The U.S. half dollars of 1794 carried the Flowing Hair design.
 The Flowing Hair Half Dollar directly below, graded MS-61, was sold for $391,000 in September, 2007.
 It is among the finest known examples of this date.
 This design was used again in 1795, and also appeared on the half dime and silver dollar of those same years.